moomoo02/AI-waifu/README.md

 ## Feb 9
 * Wrote a new prompt for the openai chat model on classifying emotions of a text message.
 Now, in addition to the message, the Text-Text endpoint will also return an emotion associated with the message.
 SHE NOW HAS EXPRESSIONS ADN EMOTIONS!!!!K WAIUDJNAWKDNKAWJNDWK

+## Feb 12
+* I was inactive for a while.
+I was touching grass for the first time this year.
+Now I'm currently chilling at a university for a week for fun, so I should have a lot more time to grind on making her.
+Lets get this bread!

+## Feb 13
+* Migrated all controller methods from synchronous to asynchronous since we are making requests to OpenAI Api.
+* Spent about 6 hours trying to containerize the backend as a docker image, and its still not working.
+Please help.